h2r/ein/doc/movo.md

 We plan to connect the Kinect 2 camera to Ein in order to create light field synthetic photographs using Movo.
 The problem is the frame rate when offboard over wireless is quite slow, so this feature is a pain to add.
+Movo plans to add faster wifi by the end of summer.
+Perhaps we can do this now by plugging into the wired ethernet...

 ### TODO

-* open and close the gripper; set joint targets and positions for the fingers.
+* set joint targets and positions for the fingers.

 * light fields with the kinect 2.
 (Our kinect 2 frame rate is realllllly slow.)

-* better base movement, so you can do it with the map.

-* moveit seems to only work if I start moveit by sshing into movo2 and running `roslaunch movo_7dof_moveit_config movo_moveit_planning_execution.launch debug:=true` I am not sure why this should be since moveit starts when the base starts, and seems to work as part of the powerup sequence.

-* higher-level words like turn around.
+* zero g (reactive mode) as described on github.

 * figuring useful "default" poses for the arms for various tasks.

-* integrating better with moveit.

 * Try to teleop opening a door.

-* Try to teleop playing the ukulele.

-* When moveit is executing and the pose hasn't changed, let it keep executing.

 * Save joint states; restore joint states.

+* try google cartographer.

+* See if you can map without providing an initial pose.